SoftInstigate/restheart-website/docs/security/user-management.md

 ### Before running the example requests

-The following examples assume RESTHeart Platform running on the localhost with the default configuration: the database *restheart* is bound to `/` and the user *admin* exists with default password *secret*.
+The following examples assume RESTHeart running on the localhost with the default configuration: the database *restheart* is bound to `/` and the user *admin* exists with default password *secret*.

 ## User document